 - Does the organization., group or event use library services as part of their educational efforts?

 - Does the organization or group offer a service to the members of our community?

 - Is the organization, group or event a local community effort?

 If these criteria are satisfied, the Board may decide to vote in favor of making a donation to the requesting organization.
 The Board will review such requests on a case-by-case basis.

 Library Board approved Sept., 2005

 The Monroeville Public Library is concerned with the safety and well being of children in the library, particularly those who are at risk because of their vulnerability.
 A "vulnerable" child is defined as one who is unable to care for his or her physical and psychological needs or is too young to be safe alone inside and outside the facility.
-Although this may include older children, it applies to all children seven years of age or younger.
+To be unattended, a child must be 14 years of age or a freshman in high school.

 Statement of Policy: